shakes76/PatternAnalysis-2023/recognition/45816967_ADNI_Vision_Transformer/README.md

 ![ViT Architecture From The Original Paper](figures/vit_figure.png)

 ## Preprocessing
+The ADNI dataset consisted of a train set and test set with grayscale images of dimension 256x240 and each dataset was further split into a cognitive normal (CN) and Alzheimer's Disease (AD) set as subdirectories.
+This allowed for easy parsing of the data into a train and test set with labels 0 for CN and 1 for AD.

+### Loading Data
 The data was first loaded into the program using a custom function which parsed all images in a list of directories, labeled based on directory, and split the training directories into a train and validation set with an 90:10 split.
 This split was chosen since it is known that vision transformers require alot of data to train, and I thus gave more data to the train set.
 The set split was conducted on a per subject and per group basis - hence there would be approximately the same number of AD and CN subjects in the train and validation sets.
 The test directories were also parsed with the same function.
 These loaded images and labels were then loaded into a custom torch dataset which performed the specified preprocessing to the data, before finally being put into a dataloader to be used in the future.

 ### Center Cropping